| Health in Tunisia | ||

 has, at least in the big cities, hospitals and equipment

 matching European levels.
-There are many doctors who have attended
+There are many physicians who have attended

 Over the counter medicines in pharmacies must be